 Also, the Great Famine of 1315-1317, also known as The Great European Famine, affected many parts of Europe, as well as Italy, and many perished to hunger and death.
 The Great Famine was caused in part by crop failures, adverse weather conditions especially heavy rains, cattle and sheep disease epidemics, and local political wars which led to trade route disruptions and social unrest!

-There are a few easy steps to preparing this Panzanella but all are relatively quick and fuss free.
-Also, there is no need to use stale bread but of course if you do have stale bread then use it up for this recipe.
+There are a few easy steps to preparing this Panzanella but all are relatively quick and fuss-free.
+Also, there is no need to use stale bread but of course if you do have stale bread then you can use it up for this recipe.

 Alternatively, skip the toasting of the bread cubes and just use them as they are.
 I've tried both ways and each way is equally delicious.